zwave-js/zwave-js-ui/docs/development/intro.md

 # Development

+Get started by installing the required npm packages: `npm install`.
+Other (more global) requirements: `npm install -g webpack-dev-server nodemon pkg`

 Developers who wants to debug the application have to open 2 terminals.

 In first terminal run `npm run dev` to start webpack-dev for front-end developing and hot reloading at <http://localhost:8092>
 (**THE PORT FOR DEVELOPING IS 8092**).
-You'll need to install `webpack-dev-server` (`npm install -g webpack-dev-server`) to run this.

-In the second terminal run `npm run dev:server` to start the backend server with inspect and auto restart features (if you don't have nodemon installed: `npm install -g nodemon`)
+In the second terminal run `npm run dev:server` to start the backend server with inspect and auto restart features.
 To package the application run `npm run pkg` command and follow the steps

 ## Developing against a different backend